General Practice Extraction Service

-Prescription ordering online Please register for an online service to order medications and make telephone appointments from the comfort of your home without the need to visit or call the surgery.
-Orders will be processed during working hours (8am-6pm) and sent to the local pharmacy.
-To arrange to use the service, please call your surgery, and one of our Reception Team will be happy to set it up for you.
+To arrange to use the services, please call the surgery, and one of our Reception Team will be able to set it up for you.
 You will receive a unique username and password (please keep them secure).
 The website is https://SystmOnline.tpp-uk.com .
 There is also an app, SystmOnline which can be downloaded on iOS (Apple) or Android devices.
-We recommend this service and hope that you enjoy using the facilities the service gives you and saves you from coming into the surgery or sitting in a queue on the phone.